Find online courses made by experts from around the world.

 Be sure that you are watching the course videos in HD.
 This course is recorded at 1080p but if your video player settings are lower the screenshots will be blurry.

-When watching a video click the gear icon in the lower right corner and make sure 1080p is selected.
+When watching a video click the gear icon in the lower right corner and make sure the highest resolution is selected.

 A welcome message from the instructor.